Brendon-K/Mech-Questions/README.md

 - [ ] narrow sweep pic so it's more obvious what the subject is
 - [ ] add arrows to drive gear pic so it's more obvious what the subject is
 - [ ] move drill question to tools. why is it in risk ???
+- [ ] add answer to nonticket solutions